EratosthenesOfCyrene/ocr-document-tool-showcase/README.md

 The project started as an OCR application for analysing PDF and image documents and has gradually developed into a broader document-processing system.

-Its goal is to combine several steps that are often handled by separate applications:
+Its current scope includes:

-- importing PDF and image documents
+- importing and processing PDF and image documents
-- capturing documents with a mobile device
-- improving and correcting document images
-- performing OCR with different recognition engines
+- OCR using multiple recognition engines
-- comparing and evaluating OCR results
+- image preprocessing and correction
-- analysing recognised text
+- analysis and review of recognised text
-- navigating between text and the original document
-- creating persistent source references
-- connecting document references with Microsoft Word
+- document navigation and structured workflows
-- preserving document identity across different document versions
+- integration with complementary desktop and mobile components

-The application is particularly designed with research-oriented document workflows in mind.
+The application is designed with research-oriented document workflows in mind.

 ## Preview